Sin-tija-L/python-100-days-challenge/content/day51.md

 ```

 ## Please note
-All the functions we examined earlier can also be incorporated into other functions:
+We can put the functions we looked at before inside other functions:

 ```python
 def insert_data(key, value):